Luinenburg/Luinenburg/README.md

 - Rust

 Education:
-- Studying Network and Network Security at NJIT
+- Studying IT with specialization in Network and Network Security at NJIT

 Experience:
 - Being a geek since Middleschool